aeraglyx/whelk/README.md

 v c l d  y a k z
 ```

+## Goal

+The initial push for creating this was that after learning Colemak DH and getting into ergonomic keyboards I wanted to ditch the inner columns completely.
+So I needed a Colemak-y 24 key layout.
+Also it's a way for me to learn Julia and make something potentially useful.

 ## Why 8x3

+There's a certain simplicity and elegance to it.
+Lateral motion is bad, #1DFH (one distance from home) is good.
+If we don't count thumbs, that gives us 24 keys.

-Lateral motion is bad, stretching and curling is fine.
-So why not have 3 keys per each finger?
-On 36 key layouts there are 6 bad keys (inner columns), and 4 rogue punctuation marks.
-If we keep only letters on the main block, there will be 2 letters that won't fit.
-That's not a problem however since on a layout this small you'd utilize layers heavily anyway.
-Here's the form factor I'm working with:
+Even on 34 or 36 key layouts such as Ferris Sweep or GergoPlex there are 6 "bad" keys (inner columns) and usually 4 punctuation marks in the main zone.
+If we try to keep only alphas on the main block, 2 low frequency letters won't fit and will have to be on a different layer.
+Here's what I'm working with:
 ```
 □ □ □ □       □ □ □ □
 ■ ■ ■ ■       ■ ■ ■ ■